-- 1. Each county may enter one (1) exhibit in this class at the Iowa State Fair - 2.
+- 1. Each county may advance one (1) exhibit in this class to the Iowa State Fair - 2.
 All entries will receive an evaluation and ribbon - 3.
 Exhibit may be from an individual or group effort - 4.
-The meal must include a serving for each person from each of the five (5) food groups.
-Recommended portion sizes per person: 1⁄2 cup fruit, 1⁄2 cup vegetable, 3 ounces protein, 1-2 ounces grain, 1 cup equivalent dairy. - 5.
-The meal must serve (4) people - 6.
-Total expense on receipt(s) must not exceed \$11. - 7.
-The exhibit will be a poster (maximum size 20" x 30")that includes - a.
-Menu (including portion sizes) - b.
-Meal type (breakfast, lunch, dinner) - c.
-Copy of receipts (up to 2) - d.
-Photos of participant experience - e.
-Thrifty Meal Challenge Worksheet (required)
+The total expense on receipt(s) must not exceed \$11. - 5.
+The meal must serve four (4) people, with a serving for each person from each of the five (5) food groups: Fruit, Vegetable, Protein, Grain, and Dairy. - a.
+Recommended portion sizes per person: 1⁄2 cup fruit, 1⁄2 cup vegetable, 3 ounces protein, 1-2 ounces grain, 1 cup equivalent dairy. - b.
+If there is a dairy allergy, you may substitute it with a calcium-rich item, but you will need to indicate the allergy and identify how the item substituted provides enough calcium. - 6.
+The exhibit will be a poster (maximum size 20 inches x 30 inches) that includes: - a.
+A copy of the Thrifty Meal Challenge Worksheet attached to the back of the poster. - b.
+The menu, the outline of food items, and appropriate portion sizes for each food item. - c.
+Meal type (breakfast, lunch, or dinner) - d.
+Copy of grocery receipts (up to 2) - e.
+Photos of the experience: grocery shopping, food preparation, and prepared meal.